tanisha-chhimwal/SQL-Assignment-SkillCourse/README.md

-# SQL Assignment – Skill Course
+SQL Assignment Solution – Skill Course

-I recently completed an **SQL assignment** provided by **Satish Dhawale**, the founder of **Skill Course**.
+I recently completed an 8-hour SQL course by Satish Dhawale, founder of Skill Course.

-In this assignment, I explored a dataset and extracted **key insights** using SQL queries.
+After completing the training, I worked on an assignment to extract key insights from the dataset using SQL queries.

----

-📌 Assignment Highlights
-- Wrote SQL queries to answer specific business questions
-- Performed filtering, aggregation, and sorting
-- Extracted actionable insights from the dataset

----
+This repository contains my assignment solution file and demonstrates my ability to write efficient and accurate SQL queries.

- 📂 Repository Contents
+📂 Files in this Repository
-- **`SQL_Queries_Solution.sql`** → All SQL queries with solutions
-- **`Assignment_Solution.pdf`** → Clean, formatted PDF version

----
+assignment.sql – My complete SQL queries for the assignment.

+assignment.pdf – PDF version of the assignment for easy viewing.

-🛠 Technologies Used
+🛠 Skills Used
-- SQL (MySQL/PostgreSQL/Other)
+SQL Query Writing
-- Data analysis techniques

----

-📄 How to Use
-1. Download the `.sql` file to run queries in your SQL environment.
-2. Open the `.pdf` file to view the formatted solutions.

----
+Data Filtering & Sorting

+Aggregation (SUM, COUNT, AVG, etc.)

+Joins & Relationships

+Grouping & Filtering on Groups

+📜 About the Assignment
+The assignment involved:

+Understanding the dataset structure

+Writing queries to extract specific insights

+Using aggregations, filtering, and joins

+Presenting clear and optimized query solutions

 👨‍💻 Author
 Tanisha Chhimwal